 It has inherent goodwill intended.
 Which confuses some.

-IF one cannot function appropriately and positively in that kind of a life, one is of limited mental, emotional and cultural capacities.
+IF one cannot function appropriately and positively in that kind of life, one in America's "tossed salad" citizenry and community, one of diversity, of inclusion, of acceptance and fellowship, then one is of limited mental, emotional and cultural capacities.

 Not everything is as we believe.